Getting Started

 - Routine or leisure travel costs

-- Legal fines/penalties such as speeding tickets, attorney fees
+- Legal costs such as attorney fees

 - Sorority/fraternity dues, other club or org memberships

-- Gym memberships, Rec rentals
+- Gym memberships, recreation rentals

 - Laptop, cell phone, or other tech purchases